 It supports offline data entry with automatic syncing and provides real-time visualization through a web dashboard, where data can be downloaded in CSV or GeoJSON formats.

 Numerous publicly available Earth Observation maps provide data on forests, land use, and tree cover.
 However, these maps often differ because they use various definitions and classification systems.
 As a result, no single map can provide a complete picture of any specific area.
-To address this issue, the Forest Data Partnership (FDaP) and the AIM4Forests Programme advocate for the Convergence of Evidence approach.
+To address this issue, the Forest Data Partnership (FDaP), and the AIM4Commodities and the AIM4Forests Programmes advocate for the Convergence of Evidence approach.

 By analysing several data sets together, stakeholders can build a more accurate picture of what’s likely happening in a given location.
 This approach provides a more comprehensive and reliable view of forest and land use changes over time.

-Whisp is developed under the AIM4Commodities commodities program - Accelerating Innovative Monitoring for Forests and Commodities.
+Whisp is developed under the AIM4Commodities programme - Accelerating Innovative Monitoring for Forests and Commodities.

 A Digital Public Infrastructure (DPI) refers to a collection of technological components powered by interoperable open standards and specifications.
 These components are managed within a framework of enabling rules and governed in an open, transparent, and participatory manner.
 A DPI is designed to foster innovation, inclusivity, and competition on a large scale, providing essential digital tools and systems that enhance accessibility and efficiency across various sectors.

-FAO is partnering with SAFE, the Forest Data Partnership (FDaP), the Linux Foundation, the AIM4Forests Programme, and other key stakeholders to develop a DPI prototype.
-This infrastructure supports smallholder farmers and their organisations in meeting the EU Deforestation Regulation (EUDR) requirements through open-access digital tools and standards.
-By integrating critical technologies such as field boundary mapping, forest monitoring, and traceability systems, DPI enables farmers to comply with regulations while promoting transparency and sustainability in agricultural supply chains.
+The DPI infrastructure supports smallholder farmers and other stakeholders in meeting deforestation-free regulations requirements through open-access digital solutions and standards.
+By integrating critical technologies such as field boundary mapping and forest monitoring, DPI enables farmers to comply with regulations while promoting transparency and sustainability in agroforestry supply chains.

 Boundaries